Skip to main content

 Concluding your Test

-Once your test has run its course, you can choose to either pause your test campaigns or end them.
+To conclude the test, you can choose to either pause or end the lower performing campaign.
 Pausing your campaigns means that new customers will not see them, but customers who are already participating (i.e., friends) will still be able to finish their journeys and earn their rewards.
 Ending your campaigns means that no customers will see them, but rewards that have been earned will still be issued.
-If you are unsure of which route you would like to take, contact your CSM.
+Learn more here about Pausing and Ending Campaigns.

 Frequently Asked Questions